Is it safe to use a hot tub during pregnancy?

 Pregnancy and hot tubs can be a risky combination.

-Spending 10 minutes or more in a hot tub can raise your body temperature to 102 F (38.9 C), causing a condition known as hyperthermia.
-Studies have shown an increased risk of neural tube defects — serious abnormalities of the brain or spinal cord — in the babies of women who experience high temperatures during the first four to six weeks of pregnancy.
-Some studies also suggest that hyperthermia during pregnancy increases the risk of other birth defects and miscarriage, but further research is needed.
+Spending more than 10 minutes in a hot tub can raise your body temperature higher than 101 F (38.3 C).
+Limited research has shown a small increased risk of neural tube defects — serious abnormalities of the brain or spinal cord — in the babies of women who have fevers during early pregnancy.
+Some studies also suggest that a fever during pregnancy might increase the risk of miscarriage, but further research is needed.
 While it's not clear whether an abnormally high body temperature caused by fever has the same effect on pregnant women as a high temperature caused by hot tub use, experts urge caution.

 If you might be pregnant and plan to use a hot tub, or you choose to use a hot tub during pregnancy, take these steps to reduce the risks:

 - Limit time in the hot tub to less than 10 minutes.